Family Wealth Planning: How to Be Prepared – PillarWM

-Reaching out to an expert for advice can help you implement an effective plan for you and your loved ones.
-In particular, if you have high value assets of over $10 million in liquid investments, you need your family’s finances to be in the right hands.
+Reaching out to an expert for advice can help you implement an effective plan for yourself and your loved ones.
+In particular, if you have high-value assets of over $10 million in liquid investments, you need your family’s finances to be in the right hands.
 Our exclusive free guide can direct you towards selecting a reliable financial advisor.

 Legacy, Estate and Inheritance Planning

-When it comes to family wealth, legacy planning, estate planning and inheritance are key terms which come to mind.
+When it comes to family wealth planning, legacy planning, estate planning, and inheritance are key terms that come to mind.
 They are similar in the sense that each pertains to planning for your family’s future finances, but each of these financial strategies is also specific to a certain financial aspect.

-Estate planning is almost synonymous to legacy planning, as it too centers around the aspect of planning the transfer of your wealth to your heirs.
-An ‘estate’ is typically associated with the wealthy, making it a term more often used for high net worth and ultra high net worth families.
-Simple or complex estate plans can be drafted based on your number of assets or the size of your estate.
+Estate planning is almost synonymous with legacy planning, as it too centers around the aspect of planning the transfer of your wealth to your heirs.
+An ‘estate’ is typically associated with the wealthy, making it a term more often used for high net worth and ultra-high net worth families.
+Whether it is a simple or complex estate plan, both can be drafted based on the number of your assets or the size of your estate.
 In addition to inheritance, estate planning can help you plan for unexpected incapacity and even be used for tax mitigation purposes.
-Our advisors are skilled in estate planning for high net worth and ultra high net worth investors.
+Our advisors are skilled in estate planning for high net worth and ultra-high net worth investors.
 Get in touch for a consultation with one of our experts.

 When Do You Need Family Wealth Planning?

-Planning family wealth makes sure that your hard-earned money is not squandered at the hands of your inheritors.
-Therefore, it also takes into consideration the importance of instilling values in your heirs to preserve your accomplishments, and guide them on financial responsibility and stewardship.
+Family wealth planning makes sure that your hard-earned money is not squandered at the hands of your inheritors.
+Therefore, it also takes into consideration the importance of instilling values in your heirs to preserve your accomplishments and guide them on financial responsibility and stewardship.

-Family wealth planners can help you develop a shared sense of family purpose, which can motivate you and your future generations to use your wealth in a way that creates opportunities and supports their community.
-They can give you custom investment strategies to help you maintain your income level and profit margin even after you’re gone.
+Family wealth planners can help you develop a shared sense of family purpose, which can motivate you and your descendants to use your wealth in a way that creates opportunities and supports their community.
+They can give you custom investment strategies to help maintain your wealth even after you’re gone.
 Some of these investment strategies are discussed in our guide.